redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 <img src="https://user-images.githubusercontent.com/300/73031339-aea95600-3df0-11ea-9d58-475d9ef43988.png" />

 So, Redwood just created all the pages, components and services necessary to perform all CRUD actions on our posts table.
 No need to open a database GUI or login through a terminal window and write SQL from scratch.
 Redwood calls these _scaffolds_.
-Pretty neat, right?

 Here's what happened when we ran that `yarn rw g scaffold post` command: